Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 ## Stage 0.1 - Prepare assets

 1. (`ncn-m001#`) Set the `CSM_RELEASE` variable to the **target** CSM version of this upgrade.

+   > If upgrading to a patch version of CSM, be sure to specify the correct patch version number when setting this variable.

    ```bash
    export CSM_RELEASE=1.6.0